View from kitchen table looking out to patio

 One standardized document you receive when you buy or refinance a home is the Loan Estimate.
 We’ll guide you through the finer points of the Loan Estimate and how it can empower you to be a more informed borrower.

 When you apply for a mortgage, your lender is required to give you a Loan Estimate: a standardized form that gives you important details about the mortgage you’re applying for.
-The Loan Estimate includes your estimated interest rate, monthly payment, closing costs and more.
+The mortgage Loan Estimate includes your estimated interest rate, monthly payment, closing costs and other details.

 The Loan Estimate has only been around for a few years.
 In the past, you may have received two documents – the good faith estimate and the truth-in-lending statement – from your lender.
 In 2015, these documents were combined into the Loan Estimate to help borrowers better understand what they’re getting when they apply for a mortgage.